Khaled Abdelaziz

 - Promote poultry gut health and immune system development and function.

-- Prevent and control of enteric diseases of chickens, including coccidiosis and necrotic enteritis.
+- Prevent and control enteric diseases in chickens, including coccidiosis and necrotic

 Lab Members